Sudo Slider

 preloadAjax:100

-The default behaviour is that te script wait 100ms, after the last ajax-loading, then it preloads the next not-loaded slide.
+The default behaviour is that the script wait 100ms, after the last ajax-loading, then it preloads the next not-loaded slide.

 You can also set it to true, then the script will try to preload every slide from the beginning.

-Sets the text that's shown before the ajax-content has been loaded.
+Sets the html that's shown before the ajax-content has been loaded.

 Example usage is: loadingText:'This document has yet to be loaded'